danthegoodman1/raftd/README.md

 # raftd

-Multi-group Raft as a daemon - build anything in any language on top of high performance multi-group Raft.
+Multi-group Raft as a daemon - build anything in any language on top of high performance multi-group Raft just by making a handful of HTTP endpoints.

 It manages all the complicated parts of raft like durable log management, log compaction, snapshotting and recovery, and